dwyl/phoenix-liveview-chat-example/README.md

 Randomized with seed 841084
 ```
 ## 5. Migration and Schema

-Now that we have the `LiveView` structure defined,
+With the `LiveView` structure defined,
 we can focus on creating messages.
 The database will save the message
 and the name of the sender.